CartoDB/carto-selfhosted-helm/README.md

   - customer.env
   - key.json

-+ Add your Carto Self Hosted version inside `carto3-helm/chart/Chart.yaml` in `appVersion` param.
++ Add your Carto Self Hosted release version inside `carto3-helm/chart/values.yaml` in `selfHostedVersion` var.
+  Also add the version in `carto3-helm/chart/Chart.yaml` in `appVersion` param.

 + Set your vars in `carto3-helm/chart/values.yaml` file.
   At least, the following variables must be replaced, you can find them in `customer.env` file: